 What Does An STD Test Cost Without Insurance?

-As mentioned, the cost of an STD test generally ranges from $110 to $600 without insurance.
+As mentioned, the cost of an STD test generally costs up to $600 without insurance.
 However, the cost varies depending on the center you choose for your test.

 Below is a breakdown of the cost of STD tests without insurance in different medical centers: